nisarg0/Kontest-Reminder/README.md

 # Kontest Reminder

 This is a chrome extension which will never let you forget about upcoming coding contest.
-Download it from [abc](https://chrome.google.com/webstore/detail/kontest-reminder/imdlnagpdjhelkapllclmdogjobpoihg)
+To download click [here](https://chrome.google.com/webstore/detail/kontest-reminder/imdlnagpdjhelkapllclmdogjobpoihg)

 ## Authors